Fabulang/stories/en/c1-athletes-talent.md

 After the race, the old man found Elpidios with his head between his legs, outside the stadium.

-"Second place is an extradordinary achievement," said the trainer.
+"Second place is an extraordinary achievement," said the trainer.

 "But I didn't win.
 I won't receive any honour.
 I failed!"